MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. Under **Review + Submit**, review all the inputs given so far, and then select **Create**.
 Your deployment will now be created on Azure.
 Creation of a SCOM managed instance takes up to an hour.

     >[!Note]
     >If the deployment fails, delete the instance and all the associated resources, and then create the instance again.
-For more information, see [What is the procedure to delete an instance?](./operations-manager-managed-instance-common-questions.md#what-is-the-procedure-to-delete-an-instance).
+For more information, see [How to delete an instance](./operations-manager-managed-instance-common-questions.md#what-is-the-procedure-to-delete-an-instance).

 1. After the deployment is completed, select **Go to resource**.